Become An Inspector

 What is the likelihood that I would be deployed this season?

 Hurricane disasters are often severe, impact multiple states, and require many inspectors.
-According to NOAA forecasters, the 2023 Atlantic hurricane season is anticipated to be near-normal.
-Their outlook predicts 12 to 17 named storms.
-Of those, 5 to 9 could become hurricanes, including 1 to 4 major hurricanes rated a category 3 or higher.
+According to NOAA forecasters, the 2024 Atlantic hurricane season is anticipated to be above-normal.
+Their outlook predicts 17 to 25 named storms.
+Of those, 8 to 13 could become hurricanes, including 4 to 7 major hurricanes rated a Category 3 or higher.
 The opportunity for you to be deployed is extremely high.

 What is the difference between an EOD 120 background check and the conventional background check process?